mhamza1906/B07-SMART-AIR/README.md

 *   **Dynamic Action Plans:** Based on the entered PEF value compared to their personal best, the app displays a Green, Yellow, or Red zone action plan.
 *   **Emergency State:** Automatically triggers an emergency state if red flag symptoms are checked or if a 10-minute timer expires without improvement, displaying a prominent "Call Emergency Services" button.
 *   **PEF Logging:** A dedicated screen for children to log their daily PEF readings, which are stored and used to track their personal best.
+*   **Medicine Log:** A table containing information regarding, the type of the medicine the child took, the dose, time, pre breath rating, post breath rating and the post checkup.
+This gets updated everytime the child enters the take medicine activity

 ### Parent Features:
 *   **Parent Dashboard:** A central hub for parents to view summaries of their children's recent asthma activity.